 Start by cutting your chosen pattern with your Cricut machine.

 Cut the pieces from whatever patterns or colors that you choose.
-Just be sure to mirror your designs and cut with the shiny side down on your mat.
+Make sure to mirror your designs and place Patterned Iron-on shiny side down on your mat.

 Trim the design portion of your iron on away from the part that is not used.
 The Patterned Iron On comes in 12” x 17” sheets so you will probably be able to use the unused portion for another project.